ribeiroAllison/mixed-messages/README.md

 ## Concept:

-The program will create messages for a **Psychic** to read the future of user.
+The program will create messages for a **Psychic** to read the future of the user.

 >Messeges will have three components: